Trainmaster/Vision/docs/autoload.md

 $classAutoloader->register();
 ```

-As you can see, it is very easy to implement other libraries like Zend Framework or Twig.
+As you can see, it is very easy to integrate third-party libraries like [ZF2](http://framework.zend.com) or [Twig](http://twig.sensiolabs.org).